 Artificial intelligence to treat cancer

-Artificial intelligence or AI or Artificial Intelligence or Mechanical Intelligence: Cancer is a very difficult disease for treatment.
-With over a hundred known species, each responding differently to body and body treatment (and dozens of other factors), oncologists definitely have a lot of work.
+intelligence or AI or Artificial Intelligence or Machine Intelligence: Cancer is a very difficult disease to treat.
+With more than a hundred known species, each of which responds differently to treatment depending on the carrier and the part of the body present (and dozens of other factors), oncologists certainly have their work cut out for them.

 Technologically speaking, Artificial Intelligence could soon make their work a little easier.